System Design Space

 NewSQL

-SQL + ACID on distributed architecture for transactional workloads at scale.
+SQL and ACID guarantees in distributed architecture for transactional workloads.

 HTAP

-Convergence of OLTP and OLAP: near real-time analytics on top of operational data.
+Convergence of OLTP and OLAP: near-real-time analytics next to operational data.

 NewSQL and HTAP in architecture decisions